beakable/beakpi/README.md

 The following video shows an early state of BeakPi: http://www.youtube.com/watch?v=8AcSKF8fZjw

+====

 The latest video shows the Spotify Player and RF control of lights.

-Since this video Pandora has been implemented as well as a basic room temperature output.
+Since this video Pandora has been implemented as well as a basic room temperature output and themes.

-BeakPi now supports Audio playback through Spotify and Pandora (instructions on Pandora setup coming soon).

 ====